BChan26/u5_redux_reducers/README.md

 <img src="https://cdn-images-1.medium.com/max/1600/1*EdiFUfbTNmk_IxFDNqokqg.png" alt="redux" height="400" />

 ## Overview

+We just took the first step into React Redux

 In this lesson, we'll be learning about Redux Reducers, functions that allow us to break up our application state into manageable sections associated with certain parts of the overall state.

 ## Objectives